kharf/navecd-website/docs/documentation/getting-started/deploy.md

 	}
 }

-// Public Declcd HelmRelease Component
+// Public Navecd HelmRelease Component
 prometheusStack: component.#HelmRelease & {
 	dependencies: [
-    // Declcd automatically generates ids for Components, which are used for dependency constraints. ns.id,
+    // Navecd automatically generates ids for Components, which are used for dependency constraints. ns.id,
 	]
 	name:      "prometheus-stack"